 Butternut squash gratin is everything you’d want in a cozy casserole dish.
 Cheesy, creamy, flavoured with thyme and garlic and extremely delicious!

 Let’s talk about everything that is warm, cozy and comfy because our life demands it right now.
-Apart from all the uncertainty that defines our world at the moment, the winter is also coming.
+With summer receding and autumn closing in, this season can have a bit of melancholy about it.

 This creamy butternut squash casserole ticks all the boxes.
-The inspiration came to me via my favourite potatoes au gratin recipe or potatoes dauphinoise as they are known in France and the UK.
+The inspiration came to me via my favourite potatoes au gratin recipe.

 We loved this version even more than the traditional one.
 The sweetness of butternut squash complimented by nutmeg and countered by the garlic was no match for plain potatoes.
 The flavour was far richer and more complex.